-What is a Demand-Side Platform?
+What is a Demand-Side Platform (DSP)?

-Last Updated: March 17, 2020
+Last Updated: September 30, 2020

-A demand-side platform (DSP) is a system used by advertisers to purchase advertisement inventory placements from multiple sources all on one platform.
+A Demand-Side Platform (DSP) is a system used by advertisers to purchase advertisement inventory placements from multiple sources all on one platform.
 The placements are where the ads will be displayed across many websites and mobile apps.
 The platform uses auction software to automatically bid on these inventories for the advertisers, which makes the process much simpler for media buyers purchasing digital ad space.
 Some of the largest platforms like Facebook, Instagram, and LinkedIn are available to purchase ad space on through a demand–side platform.

 A DSP opens the ability for advertisers and media buyers to target specific audiences to increase conversion.
 A media buyer can set targets to focus their advertisements on.
 If someone is searching for clothing, the advertiser can choose to display ads across various platforms to that user.